simeononsecurity/simeononsecurity.ch/content/articles/preparing-for-the-ceh-certified-ethical-hacker-certification-exam/index.en.md

 By implementing these time management strategies, you can make the most of your study sessions, cover all the necessary material, and feel **confident and well-prepared** on exam day.
 Remember, it's not just about the quantity of study hours, but the quality of your focused and targeted preparation.

 Stay disciplined, adhere to your study timeline, and adjust your approach as needed.
-Regularly evaluate your progress to ensure you are on track and make adjustments if necessary.
+Regularly evaluate your progress to ensure you're on track and make adjustments if necessary.
 With effective time management, you can optimize your [CEH exam preparation](https://simeononsecurity.com/cyber-security-career-playbook/cyber-security-certifications-degrees-and-certificates/certifications/preparing-for-the-ceh-certified-ethical-hacker-certification-exam/) and increase your chances of success.

 ### Stay Motivated